 We did of course battle onwards, and upwards, taking a bearing off the lake and slab which we had just crossed we set a course up the mountain.
 It was thrilling to be going off path again, but also slightly nerve wracking as we really could not see where we were going.

-However, what we did discover on that day is that we work pretty darn well as a team Tony and I. We were able to use our strengths to work together and slowly pick our way up on to the summit.
 There was however one point which we are still to this day unsure of.
 We could not honestly say exactly where we were, but what we did know was that we just needed to go up so we had to just go with our instinct on this occasion.
 Luckily we ascended straight up on to the summit and we were then able to breathe!

 After a quiet lunch we decided that we would go back and work out exactly where we had gone wrong.
 This proved to be harder than we thought, the cloud was even lower and we were relying on the contours and little landscape we could see to navigate.
 But navigate we did and we made it back down to the lake, the path and the route off the mountain.
 It was hair raising, we learnt shed loads and we both desperately want to go back in good visibility and work out just where we went wrong, because we did go wrong.
 I would love to say that our joint skills got us to the summit and back down, but I am confident that a fair amount of luck came in to it too.

 It just goes to show, even with two trained, experienced mountain walkers sometimes the weather really can get the better of you.
 It is so important to practice these skills, to grab any opportunity to work with different people and learn new techniques.
 It is also vital to get out there on those not so nice days and work damn hard.
 It is worth it, you learn more on those days than all those great weather days put together.